 Revised Academic Calendars

 Universities across the nation have restructured their academic calendar to reduce students' travel off campus.
 Most colleges and universities have turned towards a semester where the final few weeks of the semester are online, sending students home before Thanksgiving so they do not need to return to campus for finals.
 During the spring semester, spring breaks have been eliminated to limit coronavirus spread.

 Both K-12 schools and universities are developing contact tracing and testing plans if and when a student or faculty member test positive for the virus.
 Schools will need to be adaptable, offering hybrid plans for students who will need to quarantine for 14 days.
 Some schools throughout the U.S. that have resumed in-person learning have faced challenges with having to quarantine large amounts of the student population due to a few cases.

 Health & Sanitation

-- Conduct a health screening with all employees before their shifts in accordance with the most up-to-date recommendations from the local public health department.
+- Conduct health checks in accordance with the most up to date recommendations from the local public health department.